 His standard for success began in 2001 when he guided the Mean Green to the Sun Belt Conference's regular-season championship -- the program's first-ever soccer title -- and a 13-5 overall record.

-In11 years in the Sun Belt Conference, the Mean Green has also earned the respect of the league's coaches.42 different players have been selected all-conference and31 have been named first-team all-conference since joining the SBC.
+In 13 years in the Sun Belt Conference the Mean Green earned the respect of the league's coaches.
+NT garnered 47 all-conference selections, including 35 first-team all-conference nods.

-Four women's soccer players have been inducted to the North Texas Athletic Hall of Fame.
-Krista Davey became the first soccer player to be inducted in 2005, followed by Christy Johnson in 2007 and Marilyn Marin in 2008.
+Five women's soccer players have been inducted to the North Texas Athletic Hall of Fame.
+Krista Davey was the first soccer player to be inducted in 2005, followed by Christy Johnson in 2007 and Marilyn Marin in 2008.
 Melinda Pina was voted into the Hall of Fame in 2011, and Heather Hutyra joined them in 2013.

 Under Hedlund, the Mean Green have also succeeded in the classroom, boasting an overall 3.4 team GPA in 2000 and twice being named the school's All-Academic Team in 1998 and 1999.

-The team was recognized for its off-field accomplishments by the National Soccer Coaches Association of America as one of the recipients for the 2010 NSCAA Team Academic Award.
-The NSCAA annually hands out the academic honor to Division I schools whose team grade point average is a 3.0 or higher and the most recent accolade is for the 2009-10 academic year.
-The Mean Green, who posted a 3.30 team GPA in the spring of 2010 have now earned at least a 3.0 team GPA three years in a row.
-Additionally, the women's soccer team's APR (Academic Progress Report) has been ranked in the top 10% nationally three out of the last four years.
+The team was recognized for its off-field accomplishments by the National Soccer Coaches Association of America as one of the recipients for the 2010 and 2014 NSCAA Team Academic Award.
+The NSCAA annually hands out the academic honor to Division I schools whose team grade point average is a 3.0 or higher.
+The Mean Green posted a team grade-point average of 3.22 for the 2013-14 school year.
+Additionally, the women's soccer team's APR (Academic Progress Report) has been ranked in the top 10% nationally three out of the last five years.

 In four seasons with the Sidekicks, he scored 15 goals in 78 games over four seasons, and ranks 19th in team history in shots blocked and 33rd in games played.
 He was a member of the 1986-87 and 1993 Sidekicks championship teams, blocking a total of 20 shots during his playoff career, the 12th-most in Sidekicks history.
 He scored five goals in the 1994 CISL playoffs for the Sidekicks, and ranks 20th in club history in playoff goals.